tadeuszjt/doodad/README.md

-# bolang
+# Doodad
 Imperative language compiler written in Haskell targeting LLVM

 # Introduction
-Bolang is an imperative programming language which focuses on clean data structure representation and 'data-oriented' language abstractions.
+Doodad is an imperative programming language which focuses on clean data structure representation and 'data-oriented' language abstractions.

 # Installation
 1.)
 Install ghc